Skip to content

 There are three main ways for you to discover your three-letter Theme Code:

 1. Watch the video and read the detailed description of each code at the top of the page.
-Then, pick your top three theme codes in rank order, with the most important ranked highest.
+Then, pick your top three theme codes in rank order, with the most essential ranked highest.

 3. Schedule a Career Counseling appointment, and we will guide you step by step.